JesseKartabani/CS50/Week3/README.md

   - You may assume that no two candidates will have the same name.
 - Complete the print_winner function.
   - The function should print out the name of the candidate who received the most votes in the election, and then print a newline.
   - It is possible that the election could end in a tie if multiple candidates each have the maximum number of votes.
 In that case, you should output the names of each of the winning candidates, each on a separate line.

+# Runoff.c

+Command line simulation of a runoff election.
+This problem set included distrubution code as a starting point, the functions I completed can be found under specification.

+### Background